 - Unjoin the Datto appliance from the Domain.
 If this is required in your deployment, contact Datto Technical Support.

 - Check the subnet masks and DNS settings for the protected machines to ensure that the Datto device has the correct network settings to allow the device to reach the agents.

 - Create a DNS A record on the DNS server using the device's hostname, and reboot the affected server.

-If these steps don't solve the problem, proceed to the next sections.
+If these steps fail to resolve the issue, proceed to the next steps of these articles.